codefresh-io/cap-docs.codefresh.io/_docs/pipelines/monitoring-pipelines.md

 >Notice again that restarting a pipeline from a failed step means restarting the pipeline with the **same** state that it had at the point in time (including the original git commit).

-If your pipeline has some flaky steps, you can also use the [retry syntax]({{site.baseurl}}/docs/codefresh-yaml/what-is-the-codefresh-yaml/#retrying-a-step) in your yaml instead of restarting them manually each time they fail.
+If your pipeline has some flaky steps, you can also use the [retry syntax]({{site.baseurl}}/docs/pipelines/what-is-the-codefresh-yaml/#retrying-a-step) in your yaml instead of restarting them manually each time they fail.

-## Monitoring Pipelines outside the Codefresh UI
+## Monitoring pipelines outside the Codefresh UI

 You don't always have to be in the Codefresh UI in order to monitor the status of your builds.

-### Monitoring Pipelines that check Pull requests
+### Monitoring pipelines that check Pull Requests

 One of the most
 important roles of a CI platform is to automatically update the status of a GIT Pull request with the result